 In the early nineteenth century, the dominant understanding of gender claimed that women were the guardians of virtue and the spiritual heads of the home.
 Women were expected to be pious, pure, submissive, and domestic, and to pass these virtues on to their children.
-Historians have described these expectations as the “Cult of Domesticity,” or the “Cult of True Womanhood,” and they developed in tandem with industrialization, the market revolution, and the Second Great Awakening.
-These economic and religious transformations increasingly seemed to divide the world into the public space of work and politics and the domestic space of leisure and morality.
+Historians have described these expectations as the “Cult of Domesticity,” or the “Cult of True Womanhood,” and they developed in tandem with industrialization, the market revolution, and the Second Great Awakening.32 These economic and religious transformations increasingly seemed to divide the world into the public space of work and politics and the domestic space of leisure and morality.
 Voluntary work related to labor laws, prison reform, and antislavery applied women’s roles as guardians of moral virtue to address all forms of social issues that they felt contributed to the moral decline of society.
 In spite of this apparent valuation of women’s position in society, there were clear limitations.
 Under the terms of coverture, men gained legal control over their wives’ property, and women with children had no legal rights over their offspring.
 Additionally, women could not initiate divorce, make wills, sign contracts, or vote.

-Above all else, antebellum women’s rights advocates sought civil equality for men and women.
-They fought what they perceived as senseless gender discrimination, such as barring women from attending college or paying female teachers less than their male colleagues, and they argued that men and women should be held to the same moral standards.
-The Seneca Falls Convention was the first of many similar gatherings promoting women’s rights across the northern states.
-Yet the women’s rights movement grew slowly, and experienced few victories: few states reformed married women’s property laws before the Civil War, and no state was prepared to offer women the right to vote during the antebellum period.
-At the onset of the Civil War, women’s rights advocates temporarily threw all of their support behind abolition, allowing the cause of racial equality to temporarily trump that of gender equality.
-But the words of the Seneca Falls convention continued to inspire activists for generations.
+Antebellum women’s rights fought what they perceived as senseless gender discrimination, such as the barring of women from college and inferior pay for female teachers.
+They also argued that men and women should be held to the same moral standards.
+The Seneca Falls Convention was the first of many such gatherings promoting women’s rights, held almost exclusively in the northern states.
+Yet the women’s rights movement grew slowly and experienced few victories.
+Few states reformed married women’s property laws before the Civil War, and no state was prepared to offer women the right to vote during the antebellum period.
+At the onset of the Civil War, women’s rights advocates temporarily threw the bulk of their support behind abolition, allowing the cause of racial equality to temporarily trump that of gender equality.
+But the words of the Seneca Falls convention continued to inspire generations of activists.

 By the time civil war erupted in 1861, the revival and reform movements of the antebellum period had made an indelible mark on the American landscape.
 The Second Great Awakening ignited Protestant spirits by connecting evangelical Christians in national networks of faith.
-The social reform encouraged within such networks spurred members of the middle class to promote national morality and the public good.
+Social reform spurred members of the middle class to promote national morality and the public good.
 Not all reform projects were equally successful, however.
 While the temperance movement made substantial inroads against the excesses of alcohol consumption, the abolitionist movement proved so divisive that it paved the way for sectional crisis.
 Yet participation in reform movements, regardless of their ultimate success, encouraged many Americans to see themselves in new ways.
-Black activists became a powerful voice in antislavery societies, for example, developing domestic and transnational connections through which to pursue the cause of liberty.
+Black activists became a powerful voice in antislavery societies, for example, developing domestic and transnational connections to pursue the cause of liberty.
 Middle-class women’s dominant presence in the benevolent empire encouraged them to pursue a full-fledged women’s right movement that has lasted in various forms up through the present day.
 In their efforts to make the United States a more virtuous and moral nation, nineteenth-century reform activists developed cultural and institutional foundations for social change that have continued to reverberate through the twentieth and twenty-first centuries.

-VIII.
+IX.
 Reference Material